Cosmological stealths with nonconformal couplings: Introduction

-This whole description of the evolution of our universe is known as the $\Lambda CDM$ model and is pointed out, so far, as the best theoretical framework for studying this evolution by the data from highly accurate satellite and ground-based observations\cite{Aghanim:2015xee}.
-Nevertheless, in a spite of the success of the $\Lambda CDM$ model, there is still a large number of open questions in Cosmology, perhaps the more relevant being what is the matter content of our Universe.
-We do not know what are the dark energy, the dark matter or the inflaton.
+This whole description of the evolution of our Universe is known as the $\Lambda$ cold dark matter ($\Lambda$CDM) model.
+Data from highly accurate satellite and ground-based observations strongly support this model as the best theoretical framework \cite{Aghanim:2015xee}.
+Nevertheless, in spite of the success of the $\Lambda$CDM model, there is still a large number of open questions in cosmology, perhaps the more relevant being what is the nature of most of the matter content of our Universe.
+We do not know what are the dark energy, the dark matter or the precise inflationary matter.
 Typically, candidates for these kinds of matter are accepted or discarded considering the impact they have on the behavior of the scale factor, which in turn determines the values of most cosmological observables.
-There are, however, special nontrivial matter configurations with no backreaction on the gravitational field, i.e., which existence does not affect the evolution of the underlying spacetime.
-Scalar fields with this property were firstly found for the static BTZ black hole \cite{AyonBeato:2004ig}, Minkowski flat space \cite{AyonBeato:2005tu}, and (A)dS space \cite{AyonBeato:SAdS}.
+Additionally, a less known kind of exotic matter can also be included in the $\Lambda$CDM model.
+It has been shown that General Relativity allows for special nontrivial matter configurations with no backreaction on the gravitational field, i.e.\ whose existence does not affect the evolution of the underlying spacetime.
+Scalar fields with this property were first found for the static BTZ black hole \cite{AyonBeato:2004ig} and later for the Minkowski flat space \cite{AyonBeato:2005tu}, (A)dS space \cite{AyonBeato:SAdS} and other holographic backgrounds \cite{Ayon-Beato:2015qfa}.
 They were coined gravitational \emph{stealths}.
-Later, the existence of stealths was shown for the de~Sitter cosmology \cite{Banerjee:2006pr}.
-The relevance they have for the probability of nucleation of such universes was emphasized in Ref.\cite{Maeda:2012tu}.
+The existence of stealths for the de~Sitter (dS) cosmology was studied in Ref.~\cite{Banerjee:2006pr}.
+The relevance they have for the probability of nucleation of such universes was emphasized in Ref.~\cite{Maeda:2012tu}.